 There are two (2) ways to challenge the MT(AAB) examination: by Discipline OR as a Generalist.

 Applicants challenging the MT(AAB) certification examination by discipline must successfully pass an examination in Basic Knowledge AND an examination in at least one (1) discipline to become certified.
 If you choose this route, only failed examinations must be retaken.

-Applicants challenging the ELS(AAB) and/or ALS(AAB) certification examination(s) must successfully pass an examination in Basic Knowledge AND an examination in Embryology and/or Andrology to become certified.
+Applicants challenging the ELS(AAB), ALS(AAB) and/or MDxT certification examination(s) must successfully pass an examination in Basic Knowledge AND an examination in Embryology, Andrology, and/or Molecular Diagnostics to become certified.
 Only failed examinations must be retaken.

 Acceptance of Other Certifying and Licensing Examinations

 The AAB Board of Registry only recognizes examinations administered by the AAB Board of Registry.